Brackley Town

 By Alex Narey

-Last May, myself and a few colleagues from visited for the season’s curtain-caller – Finals Day where Thatcham prevailed against Stockton Town in the , and Brackley produced a come-from-behind victory against in the .
+Last May, myself and a few colleagues from visited for the season’s curtain-caller – Finals Day where Thatcham prevailed against in the FA Vase, and Brackley produced a come-from-behind victory against in the FA Trophy.

 There are little things that stick in your mind when you attend these games, and I’ll never forgot our senior writer, Matthew Badcock, turning to me as the clock hit 94 minutes in the Trophy clash with Bromley winning 1-0 – his 800-word match report just waiting for his introduction – before asking: “This will be the first time they have won this, right?”